sbsg35/auth0-iac-example/README.md

-# Using Auth0 CLI to Create Client Grants
+# Auth0 basics and using terraform to create Auth0 resources

-# Using Auth0 CLI to Create Client Grants
+## Using Auth0 CLI to Create Client Grants

 auth0 login --scopes create:client_grants